RaahimHash/DBMS-Project-UHU-Clinic/README.md

 - Setup Instructions

 Step 1: Database Creation
-Open SQL Server and create a new database named `project`.
+->Open SQL Server and create a new database named `project`.
-Run the Database Creation Script provided as a whole query.
+->Run the Database Creation Script provided as a whole query.
-The database 'project' should now be created and populated with dummy data.
+->The database 'project' should now be created and populated with dummy data.

 Step 2: Install Required Packages
-Make sure to install the following Python packages using pip:
+->Make sure to install the following Python packages using pip:
 `pip install pyqtdarktheme`
 `pip install bcrypt`

 Step 3: Configuration
-Open the Application.py file.
+->Open the Application.py file.
-Locate the variable named server and enter your SQL Server name.
+->Locate the variable named server and enter your SQL Server name.

 Step 4: Run the Application
-Execute the following command in your terminal or command prompt:
+->Execute the following command in your terminal or command prompt:

 - Dependencies
 MS SQL: Database management system used for the backend.